Re-Education (Through Labor)

-"Re-Education (Through Labor)" is the first single from Rise Against's fifth studio album, Appeal to Reason.
+"Re-Education (Through Labor)" is the first single from American punk rock band Rise Against's fifth studio album, Appeal to Reason.
 The single was released digitally to digital stores and radio stations on August 26, 2008.
 A music video was released on the same day.

 A limited physical version of the single was released on 7" vinyl and can be obtained exclusively by pre-ordering Appeal to Reason.
 This version also includes a B-side titled "Minor Threat", which is a cover of the eponymous song by Minor Threat.

 The single's fifth week on the Billboard Alternative Songs chart made "Re-Education (Through Labor)" Rise Against's second-highest charting single to date, hitting number five.
 It has since reached a peak of number three.
 The band's previous highest charting single on the Alternative Songs chart was "The Good Left Undone", the third single from the band's previous album, which peaked at number 6.
 "Re-Education (Through Labor)" is also Rise Against's first song to appear on the Hot Mainstream Rock Tracks chart.

 Recording and composition

 "Re-Education (Through Labor)" was written Rise Against, with lyrics by lead vocalist Tim McIlrath, and produced by Bill Stevenson and Jason Livermore.
 Stevenson and Livermore engineered the song with Andrew Berlin, while Chris Lord-Alge assisted as the mixer.
 It was recorded at the Blasting Room in Fort Collins, Colorado and was mastered by Ted Jensen.
 Rise Against released the song as the Appeal to Reason's first single on August 25, 2008.

-"Re-Education (Through Labor)" is a rock song that opens with a heavy metal guitar riff.
+"Re-Education (Through Labor)" is a punk rock song that opens with a heavy metal guitar riff.
 John Hanson of Sputnikmusic commented that "Re-Education (Through Labor)" sounds similar to another Rise Against song, "Ready to Fall".
 Lyrically, it is noted for being one of more politically motivated tracks from Appeal to Reason.
 According to McIlrath, the lyrics are about "the 9-to-5, dog-eat-dog lifestyle, and what we are asked to do to simply make ends meet nowadays".
 Some music journalists have also discussed the song's meaning, with Stephen Thomas Erlewine of AllMusic writing that the lyrics "strike out against the slow dumbing down of America", while Aaron Burgess of The A.V.
 Club asserted that the song accuses United States President George W. Bush of fascism.